ludexab/chessino/README.md

 For example, if a user stakes 5 CHN and wins, he is paid 9CHN as reward.
 I.e 90% of (5 \* 2)

-N.B Please note that this project has been developed as a prototype, therefore it is still limited in some scalability features.
-For example, only one live chess game can be played at a time on the platform.
-Subsequent users that login after a chess game is started will automatically be only allowed to stream that live game
+N.B Please note that this project has been developed as a prototype and may be limited in some scalability features.
+For example, only one live chess game can be played at a time on the platform in this current prototype version.
+Consequently, users that login after a chess game is started will automatically be only allowed to stream that live game.

 #